 Melt 1 cup of butter, stirring constantly, in a saucepan on medium low heat.
 Keep stirring as the butter froths up.
 The foam will subside as the butter browns.
 Continue stirring for a few minutes, watching the butter whole time.
 The milk solids (little white bits at the bottom) will slowly caramelize and turn a lovely brown colour.
 It will smell like toasted nuts and caramel.
 Be careful to not keep it on the heat for too long because it is very easy to take it from browned to burnt butter.

-As soon as the butter hits that toasty stage (it will start to foam on top again), take it off the heat and stir in the remaining 2 tbsp of butter.
+As soon as the butter hits that toasty stage (it will start to foam on top again), take it off the heat and stir in the remaining 2 tablespoon of butter.
 Keep stirring carefully because it will foam up again and is very hot.
 Transfer the butter into a large heatproof bowl.
 Let the butter cool for 10 minutes.

 Chilling the cookies before baking allows the butter to resolidify, forming a thicker cookie that will remain chewy and gooey in the middle.
 Without chilling, the cookie will spread out in the oven too much.